h671431/Ada502Group7/README.md

 This project uses GitHub Actions for continuous integration and continuous deployment (CI/CD).

 The pipeline is automatically triggered when changes are pushed to the main branch.
-The wirkflow performms the following steps:
+The workflow performms the following steps:
 1. Builds and validates the project
 2. Establishes a secure SSH connection to the NREC server
-3. Pulls the latest versjon of the repository on the server
+3. Pulls the latest version of the repository on the server
 4. Rebuilds the Docker containers
 5. Restarts the application using Docker Compose